 Worst Renovations

 Not every renovation pays off.
-In fact, some can drain your budget and even make a property harder to sell or rent.
-Here’s a quick look at some of the most common missteps, why they often backfire, and how they impact your investment.
+Some can quietly drain your budget and actually make a property harder to sell or rent.
+Here’s a quick look at some of the most common missteps, why they tend to backfire, and what they mean for your investment returns.
+If you’re weighing up a major renovation decision, it also helps to understand the 70% rule in real estate investing before you commit to any project.

 FAQ